cn4218/CFGProject/Progress Reports/Cosmo_User_Manual.md

 ## Run the Cosmo Web Application
-1. Open you Python IDE and run the `app.py` file in the `scripts` folder
+1. Open your Python IDE and run the `app.py` file in the `scripts` folder
 2. Go to the `log_in.html` file in the `frontend` folder and open the file in a live server.
 3. The webpage will prompt you to enter your username and email; please enter the following credentials:
    - Username - `sample_name`